The below notes were compiled by Travis Hardin between 2002 and 2017. Added section at bottom February 2020.

 of Atlanta, Georgia kindly supplied Bale letters transcriptions and

 1795 Dec 15 *10 John Bale was born in London, England.

-1817 Jul 24 John Bale, his parents Thomas and Mary, and all his siblings, including Thomas Jr., James, and Charles, left London, emigrating together, arriving in Boston 1817 Oct 15.*2 The length of the trip led Rick Glisson to comment, "a long trip -- must have been becalmed."
+1817 Jul 24 John Bale, his parents Thomas and Mary, and all his siblings, including Thomas Jr., James, Charles, and Elizabeth left London, emigrating together, arriving north of Boston 1817 Oct 15.*2 The length of the trip led Rick Glisson to comment, "a long trip -- must have been becalmed."
 Oral history in my family says that an anonymous "they" "were attacked by Turks off the coast of Ireland.
 The Turks shot the mast down, and the ship drifted for about two weeks."
 James Adams/White's mother and father would talk about it when the children were around at night.*3

 1818 Apr 18 John Bale lived in Newark, Essex Co., NJ from which he wrote in a naturalization affidavit the above dates and places.*2

 1820 Location unknown, but around that time he was in transit to

 1823 July 31 John Bale married Malinda Mason.*10

 1824 Jun 14 Emily C. Bale was born of Malinda Mason.
 Coosa River

 News, Centre Ala, 29 Sep 1893*9 and *10